-Learn how to make this tasty Lemon Simple Syrup with this timeless old fashioned recipe.
-The perfect homemade copycat Torani or Monin syrup great for cocktails, teas, sodas, and other drinks.
-You won't want to miss this easy recipe that adds a splash of sweet and tart lemon flavor to your favorite dishes.
+Learn how to make this tasty Lemon Simple Syrup with this timeless old-fashioned recipe.
+The perfect homemade copycat Torani or Monin syrup is great for cocktails, teas, sodas, and other drinks.

 Jump to:

-- Pour lemon juice and sugar into a small sauce pan.
+- Pour lemon juice and sugar into a small saucepan.

-2. Mix together until the sugar is dissolved.
+- Mix together until the sugar is dissolved.
 Turn the stove on to medium heat.

-3. Bring the mixture to a simmer and immediately stop stirring.
+- Bring the mixture to a simmer and immediately stop stirring.
 Let simmer for 1 minute.

-4. Remove from the heat and let cool.
+- Remove from the heat and let cool.
 Then add the syrup to a container you can close like a mason jar.

 Hint: Don't stir it once the sugar is dissolved.
 This will help it stabilize better so that it will last longer before crystallizing.